paragonie/paseto/docs/01-Protocol-Versions/README.md

 See also: [Common implementation details for all versions](Common.md).

 ## Version 2: Recommended

+See [the version 2 specification](Version2.md) for details.
+At a glance:

 * **`v2.local`**: Symmetric Encryption:
   * XChaCha20-Poly1305 (192-bit nonce, 256-bit key, 128-bit authentication tag)